lyytaw/rocketmq-client-cpp-apple-silicon/README.md

-# RocketMQ-Client-CPP-M1
+# RocketMQ-Client-CPP-APPLE-SILICON

-Made some fine-tuning based on [RocketMQ-Client-CPP](https://github.com/apache/rocketmq-client-cpp) to adapt to the apple m1 chip.
+Made some fine-tuning based on [RocketMQ-Client-CPP](https://github.com/apache/rocketmq-client-cpp) to adapt to the apple silicon chip.

 **I'm very lazy, not fully tested, use with caution!**